mack73/azure-alerts-to-teams/README.md

 ### Combined Alerting
 The 'logic-ag-alert.json' template deploys a complete set of resources for each alert type (logic app, action group, alert).
 The Azure Service Health alerts are deployed using the Common Alert Schema which will deliever all 4 alerts using the same JSON schema.
 If the Teams channel will be shared between all alert types only 1 set of resources is needed.

-To deploy all 4 alerts to the same Teams channel:
+To post all 4 alerts to the same Teams channel:
+1. Deploy 'api-connection.json'
-1. Deploy 'logic-ag-alert.json' for each alert type.
+2. Deploy 'logic-ag-alert.json' for 1 alert type.
 The alert type used does not matter.
-The default name can be set to something universal to prevent confusion
+The default name should be set to something universal to prevent confusion
-2. Login to the Azure portal and navigate to Alerts
+3. Login to the Azure portal and navigate to Alerts
-3. Click 'Manage alert rules' at the bottom
+4. Click 'Manage alert rules' at the bottom
-4. Select the alert
+5. Select the alert
-5. Use the 'Event type' dropdown to select all 4 alert types
+6. Use the 'Event type' dropdown to select all 4 alert types
-6. Click 'Save'
+7. Click 'Save'

 Now when any of the 4 alerts are received it will trigger the logic app to post the message to the Teams channel.